 Urgent Care Claims Pre-Service Claims Post-Service Claims Concurrent Care Claims What is the general deadline for initial determination?
 No later than 72 hours from receipt of the claim 15 calendar days from receipt of the claim 30 calendar days from receipt of the claim Must be provided sufficiently in advance to give you an opportunity to appeal and obtain a decision before the previously approved treatment is reduced or terminated.
 A request to extend an approved course of treatment that is an Urgent Care Clinical Claim will receive a response within 24 hours, if the request is made at least 24 hours prior to the expiration of the previously approved period or number of treatments.
 Note: If such request for extension is not made at least 24 hours prior to the expiration of the previously approved period of time or number of treatments, then the claim will be handled as an Urgent Care Clinical Claim.
-If a request to extend a course of Are there any extensions?
-No, but see below for extensions based on insufficient information Yes.
-One 15 calendar day extension is allowed if the Claim Administrator determines it is necessary due to matters beyond its control and informs you of the extension within the initial 15 calendar day timeframe Yes.
-One 15 calendar day extension is allowed if the Claim Administrator determines it is necessary due to matters beyond its control and informs you of the extension within the initial 30 calendar day timeframe.
-No
+If a request to extend a course of treatment is not an Urgent Care Clinical Claim, the request may be treated as a new Pre-Service or Post-Service claim depending on the circumstances.
+Are there any No, but see below for Yes.
+One 15 calendar Yes.
+One 15 calendar No No extensions? day extension is allowed if the Claim Administrator determines it is necessary due to matters beyond its control and informs you of the extension within the initial 15 calendar day timeframe. day extension is allowed if the Claim Administrator determines it is necessary due to matters beyond its control and informs you of the extension within the initial 30 calendar day timeframe.

-Urgent Care Claims Pre-Service Claims Post-Service Claims Concurrent Care Claims What if additional information is needed?
+Urgent Care Pre-Service Post-Service Concurrent Care Claims Claims Claims Claims What if additional information is needed?
 You must be notified of the need for additional information to decide the claim within 24 hours of receipt of the claim.
 You must be given at least 48 hours to respond.
 If an extension is necessary because you failed to provide information necessary to decide the claim, notice of extension must specify the information needed.
 You must be given at least 45 calendar days to respond.
-The running of time for the initial claims determination is suspended until the end of the prescribed response period or until the information is received, whichever is earlier. to respond.
-The running Not applicable.
+The running of time for the initial claims determination is suspended until the end of the prescribed response period or until the information is received, whichever is earlier.
+If an extension is necessary because you failed to provide information necessary to decide the claim, notice of extension must specify the information needed.
+You must be given at least 45 calendar days to respond.
+The running of time for the initial claims determination is suspended until the end of the prescribed response period or until the information is received, whichever is earlier.
+Not applicable.
 What is the deadline if additional information is needed?
 You must be notified of the decision no later than 48 hours after the earlier of: 1) the Claim Administrator's receipt of the requested information; or 2) the end of the prescribed response period.
-If there is an extension, you must be notified of the decision no later than 15 calendar days after the Claim Administrator receives a response to the request for information or 15 calendar days after the end of the deadline for you to provide the information, whichever is earlier.
-If there is an extension, you must be notified of the decision no later than 15 calendar days after the Claim Administrator receives a response to the request for information or 15 calendar days after the end of the deadline for you to provide the information, whichever is earlier.
+If there is an extension, you must be notified of the decision no later than 15 calendar days after the Claim Administrator receives a response to the request for information or 15 calendar days after the end of the deadline for you to provide the information, whichever is earlier If there is an extension, you must be notified of the decision no later than 15 calendar days after the Claim Administrator receives a response to the request for information or 15 calendar days after the end of the deadline for you to provide the information, whichever is earlier.